 HOW DO YOU KNOW?

-Concussion diagnosis is shrouded in subjectivity, opinion and dogma.
+Brain health is difficult to define.
+It is shrouded in subjectivity, opinion and dogma.

-Nurochek uses established technology to actually measure aspects of the brain’s normal electrical activity.
-University Research suggests that this EEG may change distinctly in concussion.A custom headset shines light into the players eyes, and electrodes on the back of the head broadcast the EEG signal to a smart phone for analysis and the cloud for secure, HIPAA compliant storage.
+A custom headset will shine light into the subject’s eyes, and electrodes on the back of the head will broadcast the EEG signal to a smartphone for analysis and to the cloud for secure storage.
+It will take 2-3 minutes.
+And it’s designed to be affordable and portable.

-The NuroChek headset
+The Nurochek headset